 How can I tell if it’s OCD, thanatophobia, anxiety, or something else?

-While a fear of death sign can be a symptom of OCD, it’s also a fear that affects many people from time to time, without necessarily indicating any greater mental health concern.
+While a fear of death sign can be a symptom of OCD, it’s also a fear that may strike anyone from time to time, without necessarily indicating any greater mental health concern.
 It may also indicate other conditions, most commonly a specific phobia called thanatophobia.
 So how can you tell which, if either, applies to you?

 OCD vs. Phobias